domagojk/scalable-arhitecture/README.md

 [Demo](https://domagojk.github.io/recycle-markdown-fetcher)

-This repository serves as an example on how [Recycle](https://recycle.js.org) (v2) can be used for building large scale apps.
+This repository serves as an example on how [Recycle](https://recycle.js.org) (v2) is used for building large scale apps.

 However, the following specification also serves as a challenge.